mikko-apo/ki-flow/_posts/2013-08-08-ci-build-on-change.md

     cd ~/src/ki_ci_builds
     ki ci-build-on-change

-If you refresh the browser, there should be two versions for "test/result".
+If you refresh the browser, there should be two versions for "demo/result".

 If you browse the ~/src/ki_ci_builds directory, you'll see that
 * ki-builds.json has been updated, it now contains local_path and last_revision
 * builds/ki_demomaster contains a clone of the original repository

+## Creating a product build

+Product builds define dependencies to other components.
+If there is a new version available from a dependency product build can build new product version.

+    cd ~/src/ki_ci_builds

+Modify ~/src/ki_ci_builds/ki-builds.json with following contents

+    {
+        "builds": [
+            {
+                ...
+            }
+        ],
+        "products": [
+            {
+                "component": "ki/product",
+                "dependencies": [
+                    { "name": "sbt", "source": "ki/sbt/1", "path": "utils"}, { "name": "demo", "source": "demo/result"}
+                ]
+            }
+        ]
+    }

+Run

+    ki ci-build-on-change

+Now there should be a product available in the browser that depends on two packages.

+## Clean things up

 To clean thing from your src directory, remove ~/src/ki_demo and ~/src/ki_ci_builds